johndward01/Deserializing-JSON_OpenWeatherMap/README.md

 > Use this to prettify the response from the console => https://jsonformatter.org/json-pretty-print

-> Use this to convert the JSON into C# POCOS => https://wtools.io/convert-json-to-csharp-class
+> Use this to convert the JSON into C# POCOs => https://wtools.io/convert-json-to-csharp-class